Brett Gaba

 How’d you get started in the outdoors?

 Growing up in Maryland, my family would go hunting and fishing a lot in the Appalachian Mountains so the outdoors was just something we did as a family.
 I didn't play a ton of sports when I was a kid, mainly just rode 4 wheelers around our land in Garrett County.
 I guess it just stuck.
-Combine that upbringing with being truck guy and a moderately talented carpenter, and it’s easy to see how the concept of truck camping to took hold.
+Combine that upbringing with being a moderately talented carpenter and it’s easy to see how the concept of truck camping took hold.
 A few years ago when I purchased a 2007 Toyota Tundra it came with a Leer cap.
 After looking on Pinterest for some ideas on how to set it up for camping, I saw some incredible ideas and builds and thought, "Shit, I can do that."
 Upgrading to a Super Pacific camper was something that I always planned on doing.

 Does your camping rig have a nickname?